chef/chef/docs/dev/how_to/bumping_the_major_version.md

 Note: Make sure you're making this PR against the new stable branch and not master!

-## Bump master for the new major release
+## Bump main for the new major release

 Create a PR that performs the following:

 - Update the version in the VERSION file
 - Update chef.gemspec to point to the new ohai major release
 - run `rake dependencies:update`

+## Update Ohai stable for the Chef stable branch

+- In the ohai repo checkout the stable branch
+- Update the `chef-config` and `chef-utils` deps in the Gemfile to point to the chef-XYZ stable branch in the `chef/chef` repo.